Quantco/ui-actions/publish/README.md

 - `publish`: `'true'` if the package should be published, `'false'` otherwise.
 Note that this is a stringified boolean instead of a boolean.
 - `version`: the version that should be published
 - `reason`: a markdown summary of why what decision was made (made for action summaries)
+- `json`: stringified JSON object with all the above properties

 `version` is omitted if `publish` is false.
 `reason` is always present.